Q: What is AWS Systems Manager?

 Q: What are Amazon CloudWatch Dashboards?

-With Amazon CloudWatch Dashboards, you can create reusable dashboards that allow you to monitor your AWS resources in one location.
-Metric data is kept for a period of fifteen months enabling you to view up-to-the-minute data and also historical data.
+With Amazon CloudWatch Dashboards, you can create reusable dashboards that allow you to monitor your your resources on AWS and in multicloud and hybrid environments in one location.
+Metric data is kept for a period of fifteen months, enabling you to view up-to-the-minute data and also historical data.

 Q: How are Amazon CloudWatch Dashboards integrated with AWS Systems Manager?